twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-mogok-sayadaw/pt07-08-in-accordance-with-the-dhamma%zh.rst

 If, it’s vanishing and you know it as vanishing, etc. It takes longer time if kilesa comes in.
 If not coming in, it might take a week or seven days (to fulfill).
 Even you can achieve it by practice in the morning and realize in the evening.
 It can be fulfilled from ① to ③ by prayers.
 No. ④ is only with practicing by yourself.

-It's sure for you to realize it if you can make your knowledge accordingly with impermanence. n o. is more ④ important than no. ⑤ .
-The reason is n o. ④ the insight knowledge must be sharp for no. ⑤ Path Knowledge to arise Path knowledge.
+It's sure for you to realize it if you can make your knowledge accordingly with impermanence.
+No. ④ is more important than no. ⑤.
+The reason is no. ④ the insight knowledge must be sharp for no. ⑤ Path Knowledge to arise Path knowledge.
 Have to contemplate as the arising is dukkha and the vanishing is dukkha.
 Their ending is the cessation of dukkha.

 No. ④ has the five path factors and ⑤ has the eight path factors.
 The path knowledge, the fruition knowledge and the reviewing knowledge (Paccavekkhana Ñāṇa), all are seeing the cessation of dukkha (i.e., Nibbāna).